Submission Guidelines

 2.1.2 Title Page

 In the online submission process, a separate title page must be attached.
-The title page should include: (1) full title; (2) author(s) full names, positions and affiliations; (3) corresponding author’s name, address, phone number, and email address; (4) any acknowledgements.
-Acknowledgements should include information about human subjects’ approval, conflicts of interests, and financial support for the research conducted.
-A Human Subjects approval statement should indicate the entity (e.g. Office, IRB) providing review and approval; university name; and application/project number.
+The title page should include: (1) full title; (2) author(s) full names, positions and affiliations; (3) corresponding author’s name, address, phone number, and email address; (4) any acknowledgments; and (5) if applicable, a disclosure statement about use of any generative AI or similar tools (see Section 1.5).
+Acknowledgments should include information about human subjects approval, conflicts of interest, and financial support for the research conducted.
+A human subjects approval statement should indicate the entity (e.g., office, IRB) providing review and approval, university name, and application/project number.
 Financial support should explicitly indicate the funding agency, grant (or proposal) title, and award number.

 2.1.3 Submission Preparation

-First Page: On the first page include: (1) the full title, (2) an abstract not exceeding 200 words; (3) a keyword list, maximum of six; and (4) JEL codes.
-The keywords should be placed after the abstract, listed alphabetically, and be separated by commas.
+First Page: On the first page include (1) the full title; (2) an abstract not exceeding 200 words; (3) a list of no more than six keywords; and (4) up to six JEL codes.
+The keywords should be placed after the abstract, listed alphabetically, lowercase except for proper nouns, and separated by commas.

-For a blind review, author(s) are not to be identified on the first page or in any footers and headers.
+For blind review, author(s) are not to be identified on the first page or in any footers or headers.

-Formatting: Submissions are to be double spaced (including footnotes and references).
-Use 1-inch margins and 12-point Times Roman or a similar font on 8.5” by 11” letter-sizing.
-Use appendices for supplementary text, tables, figures, or materials to keep the manuscript concise.
-Supplementary material of an accepted submission will be posted online.
+Formatting: Submissions are to be double-spaced (including footnotes).
+Use 1-inch margins and 12-point Times New Roman or a similar font in an 8.5" by 11" document.
+Use appendices for supplementary text, tables, and figures to keep the manuscript concise.
+Supplementary materials of accepted submissions will be posted online.

-Headings: Please assure that at least one sentence of text occurs between any two headings (in particular, a section heading should be followed by at least some text preceding any subsection heading).
-Align left all headings and subheadings.
-Do not indent the first paragraph after a heading.
-Provide short headings for each section and subsection.
-Primary Headings should be bolded.
-Number headings in the following manner: Use whole numbers for main headings (e.g. 1 Introduction, 2 Background, and 3 Data); use one decimal for second-level sub-headings (e.g. 3.1 Survey Methods); use a second decimal for third-level sub-headings (e.g. 3.1.1 Choice Experiment).
-Do not go beyond third-level sub-headings.
+Number headings in the following manner: Use whole numbers for main headings (e.g., 1 Introduction, 2 Background, and 3 Data); use one decimal for second-level subheadings (e.g., 3.1 Survey Methods); use a two decimals for third-level subheadings (e.g., 3.1.1 Choice Experiment).
+Do not go beyond third-level subheadings.

 Mathematical Notation: Use only essential mathematical notation.
 Equations are numbered and appear in the correct location in the submission.
 All equations should be centered, and the equation number should be placed in parentheses and right-justified.
-Please use a standard formula editor or the formula editor in WORD (preferred).
+Use a standard formula editor or the formula editor in Word (preferred).
 Do not use text boxes containing equations formatted in a different program.
+Do not use tables to format equations.
 Leave a single blank line before and after an equation.
-Please simplify notation to aid in readers’ understanding.
+Simplify notation to aid in readers’ understanding.

 Data and Documentation: Data sources should be clearly indicated in the submission and made available for replication purposes if so desired by the Editor, reviewers, and/or readers.